Fall & Winter

 Classes end in S and Y courses

-It is important to take note of all your academic dates, and payment and refund deadlines.
-Please note that being unaware of an academic, payment or refund deadline is not a typical reason to get an exception or extension.
+Being unaware of, or misinterpreting, an academic, payment or refund deadline is not a valid reason to request an exception or extension.

 For refund deadlines, please refer to the Office of Student Accounts website.